 Ho Chi Minh City real estate is like an upside-down pyramid model.
 (Photo: DCS)

-Mr. Le Hoang Chau, Chairman of HoREA, clearly stated: The housing market in Ho Chi Minh City in 2024 will continue to have a shortage of housing project supply, especially affordable commercial housing with a selling price of less than 30 million VND/m2 and a severe shortage of social housing.
+Mr. Le Hoang Chau, Chairman of HoREA, stated clearly: The housing market in Ho Chi Minh City in 2024 will continue to have a shortage of housing project supply, especially affordable commercial housing with a selling price of less than 30 million VND/m2 and a severe shortage of social housing.

-In contrast, the high-end housing segment from 2020 to 2023 will continue to dominate the market with about 70% of the number of houses launched on the market each year.
-Mr. Chau said that this issue is a matter of concern.
+In contrast, the high-end housing segment from 2020 to 2023 continuously accounts for the overwhelming majority of the market with about 70% of the number of houses launched on the market each year.
+Mr. Chau said that this issue is worrying.

-Also according to the Chairman of HoREA: Housing prices have increased continuously over the past years and are still at very high prices, such as the price of luxury apartments in 2024 reaching 90 million VND/m2, an average of about 9.7 billion VND/apartment, exceeding the financial capacity of the majority of middle-income and low-income people in urban areas.
+Also according to the Chairman of HoREA: Housing prices have increased continuously over the past years and are still at very high prices, such as the price of luxury apartments in 2024 reaching 90 million VND/m2, an average of about 9.7 billion VND/apartment, exceeding the financial capacity of the majority of middle-income and low-income urban people.

 Besides, the results of social housing development in the city from 2021 to 2024 are too modest, not reaching the set target.

-Hundreds of the above projects are mainly stuck in legal issues or some projects are due to incompetent investors.
-If they are not resolved soon to restart, it will be a waste of land resources, loss of state budget revenue, difficulties for businesses, and lack of housing supply, making it difficult to reduce housing prices in the short term.
+Hundreds of the above projects are mainly stuck in legal problems or some projects are due to incompetent investors.
+If they are not resolved soon to restart, it will be a waste of land resources, a loss of state budget revenue, difficulties for businesses, and a lack of housing supply, making it difficult for housing prices to decrease in the short term.

 Faced with this reality, Mr. Chau proposed that the Ministry of Construction consider submitting to the Government and the National Assembly Standing Committee to consider submitting to competent authorities for consideration to allow the National Assembly to issue a "Pilot Resolution on specific mechanisms and policies for social housing development".